Autocrit/VORON/Spider_firmware/readme.md

 Updating firmware
 ---
-Will need to run `make menuconfig` and use the settings from above
+Run `make menuconfig` and use the settings from above
 - run the following commands:
 ```
 cd ~/klipper